State Nuclear Power Technology Corporation: History

 In 2015, it was also announced that China Power New Energy Development, a listed subsidiary of State Power Investment Corporation, will take over State Nuclear Power Technology Corporation.
-More precisely, China Power New Energy Development signed a MoU to acquire by issuing new shares to SNPTC an/or another SPIC's subsidiary China Power New Energy Limited. and SNPTC to sell their nuclear power assets and businesses.
+More precisely, China Power New Energy Development signed a MoU to acquire by issuing new shares to SNPTC and/or another SPIC's subsidiary China Power New Energy Limited, and SNPTC to sell their nuclear power assets and businesses.

 Nuclear power plants

 The company has a joint venture that is constructing 4 nuclear reactors, two located in sites Sanmen and Haiyang, with all units commencing operations by 2016 or 2017.

 Reactor designs

 In September 2020, China's State Power Investment Corporation launched a design based on the Westinghouse AP1000 for more widespread deployment consideration.
-It was given the name Guohe One.
+It was given the name Guohe One, but it is also known as the CAP1400.